 This contribution proposes to improve the derivation of affine merge candidates.
 Firstly, additional affine temporal candidates can be derived by scaling the collocated CPMVs to the reference pictures with index 0, and the collocated CPMVs referring to both lists can be utilized to obtain the temporal affine candidates.
 Secondly, synthetic affine candidates are introduced by combining CPMVs of existing candidates.
 It is reported that on top of ECM-14.0, simulation results of the proposed method are as below:

-RA: 0.xx % (Y), 0.xx % (U), 0.xx % (V), xx.x% (EncT), xx.x% (DecT) .
+RA: -0.07 % (Y), -0.17 % (U), -0.07 % (V), 100.5% (EncT), 101.6% (DecT) .

 Introduction